jagojar/Apim-Samples/.devcontainer/README.md

 ## 🔒 Security Considerations

-- Azure credentials are mounted from your local machine
+- Azure credentials are handled through tenant-specific `az login` inside the container (or optionally mounted)
 - The container runs as a non-root user (`vscode`)
 - All dependencies are installed from official sources
 - Network access is controlled through VS Code's port forwarding